 How can people get across to you?

 Well, I am freely accessible on phone or via social media and emails.
 I am always online and on-call.
-I’m always active on Facebook, Twitter ( BigBen_OnLine ), Instagram, Telegram and WhatsApp.
+I’m always active on Facebook, Twitter ( Ben_okoroafor ), Instagram, Telegram and WhatsApp.
 I am never too busy to communicate.
-I have three phone lines and my phone are always on, except when I’m airborne.
+I have three phone lines and my phones are always on, except when I’m airborne.